cs4372/ios-study-guide/interview-prep/interview-questions.md

 #### How would you identify and resolve a retain cycle?
 - Discuss what retain cycles and memory leaks are
 - Memory leak in iOS is when an amount of allocated space in memory cannot be deallocated due to retain cycles.
 - Swift uses Automatic Reference Counting(ARC), a retain cycle occurs when 2 or more objects hold strong references to each other.
-Therefore, these objects retain each other in memory because their retain count would never decrement to 0, which would prevent memory frmo being freed
+Therefore, these objects retain each other in memory because their retain count would never decrement to 0, which would prevent memory from being freed
 -  Discuss effects of memory leaks.
 OOM (out of memory) crash, lead to unpredicable crashes/behavior

 Identify: